David L. Cornwell: Early life and career

 Born in Paoli, Indiana, Cornwell attended Paoli public schools, Culver Military Academy in Indiana and later Phillips Andover Academy in Massachusetts.
 In 1964, Cornwell graduated from Park High School, Indianapolis, Indiana.
 The same year, he attended Hillsdale College and then American College of Monaco in 1969.
-Cornwell enrolled in the Indiana University in 1974.
+Cornwell enrolled at Indiana University in 1974, where he attended for one semester and studied political science.

 He also worked as secretary for the Board of Directors of Cornwell Co., Inc. in Paoli.

 Vietnam War

-In the years 1966 to 1968, he served in the United States Army in Vietnam.
+In the years 1966 to 1968, he served in the United States Army.
+He was in the 71st Medical Evacuation Hospital in Vietnam.

 Congress

-Although an unsuccessful candidate for nomination in 1974 to the Ninety-fourth Congress, Cornwell was elected as a Democrat to the Ninety-fifth Congress, representing Indiana's 8th congressional district.
+Although an unsuccessful candidate for nomination in 1974 to the Ninety-fourth Congress, Cornwell was narrowly elected as a Democrat to the Ninety-fifth Congress, representing Indiana's 8th congressional district.
 He served from January 3, 1977, to January 3, 1979, and was an unsuccessful candidate for reelection in 1978.

 In Congress, he served on the Committee on Veterans Affairs, where he focused much of his attention on issues related to servicemen and women who had served in the Vietnam War.